The 24 Best Dive Bars to Visit in America

 We revere dive bars.
 Local lore (and cigarette smoke) drip from the walls.
 The ripped vinyl booths and bar stools reek of spilled beer and nostalgia, and the selections on the jukeboxes approach holiness.

 These off-the-radar neighborhood joints are the places we go when we can’t stomach another milkshake IPA or Cold IPA.
 Don’t get us wrong—we still love those beers, but they have their time and place.
-And with National Dive Bar Day celebrating our nation’s most iconic hideaways on July 7th, we wanted to show some love to these nineteen memorable saloons.
+Since National Dive Bar Day on July 7th celebrates our nation’s most iconic hideaways, we wanted to show some love to these twenty-four memorable saloons.

 What Makes A Great Dive Bar?